Criminal Violations Involving a Commercial Driver’s License

-A CDL will be suspended for 1 year for a first offense (3 years if transporting hazardous materials) and revoked for 10 years for any 2 violations within any time period.
-If convicted of reckless driving, negligent homicide, or misdemeanor fleeing and eluding a police officer, a CDL will be suspended for 1 year.
+A CDL will be suspended for one year for a first offense (3 years if transporting hazardous materials) and revoked for 10 years for any two (2) violations within any time period.
+If convicted of reckless driving, negligent homicide, or misdemeanor fleeing and eluding a police officer, a CDL will be suspended for one year.
 Felonious controlled substance offenses involving a CMV will result in a 10-year revocation.
 Criminal violations involving a CDL typically carry heavy driver’s license sanctions.

 The stakes are high for those charged with criminal violations involving a CDL.

 With most traffic offenses and drinking and driving offenses, a person faces potential jail, thousands of dollars of expenses, counseling, community service, and probation.
-When it comes to CDL license violations, the stakes include the possibility of losing your career.
-Obviously, you need to retain the best and most experienced defense attorney you can find in these cases.
+Regarding CDL license violations, the stakes include the possibility of losing your career.
+Retaining the best and most experienced defense attorney you can find is in your best interest.
 Saving money in the short term by hiring a bargain attorney will potentially cost you far more in the long run.

 The Law Firm That Will Protect Your CDL if You Face a Criminal Violation or Allegation

 At LEWIS & DICKSTEIN, P.L.L.C., we pride ourselves on our ingenuity and ability to save clients from dire consequences.
 We know how to fight alcohol-related charges and traffic offenses to render the best results for the client.
 We know how much your career means to you, and we will do everything possible to protect it.
-Give us a call.
+Give us a call for a free consultation.
 We will explain how we can help you.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.